danilodsa/abinbev_data_eng/README.md

 As a timebox project, I focused on providing a baseline version that, of course, can be improved later by:

 - Implement Spark utilisation for handling large datasets
-- Implement Delta Lake at gold layer to anble ACID transactions and trackability
+- Implement Delta Lake at Gold layer to anble ACID transactions and trackability
 - Implement Airflow alerts sending (Slack, Teams, email)
-- Create SQL views/materialized views from gold layer to facilitate processed data consumption
+- Create SQL views/materialized views from Gold layer to facilitate processed data consumption
 - Structure code and data lake to receive other contexts
 - Increase test cases and coverage